Here are a few things you can do to prevent your child from having an accident at home.

 Test the temperature of the bath water before putting your baby in the tub.
 Consider putting a cover over the bathtub faucet to keep your toddler from turning on the water.

 Turn your water heater to its lowest setting (lower than 120 degrees Fahrenheit).
 This will prevent a scalding accident.

 Keep all medicines, perfumes, poisons, detergents and other harmful products out of reach of your baby or toddler.
 Put Mr. Yuk!® stickers on all cleaning products and poisons.
-Teach your child what this means when he is old enough to understand.
+Teach your child what this means when she is old enough to understand.

-Put up gates to keep your baby away from all stairs or other areas when he begins to crawl.
+Put up gates to keep your baby away from all stairs or other areas when she begins to crawl.
 Close doors to rooms you do not want your baby entering.
 The bathroom should be totally off limits.